kontopoulos/ScaRTEC/README.md

 ```

 This is the segment of the stream in which the ER is happening.
+The results are written in the topic mentioned before.